Andrew Pattulo: Life

 He was born in Caledon Township, Canada West in about 1850, the son of Scottish immigrants.
 He studied in Dundas and St. Catharines and at the University College in London, England.
 In 1889, he married Isabel Balmer.

-Pattulo was owner and editor of the Sentinel Review in Woodstock.
+Pattullo was owner and editor of the Sentinel Review in Woodstock.
 He served as president of the Canadian Press Association.
 He was first elected to the provincial assembly in an 1896 by-election held after Oliver Mowat entered federal politics.

-Pattulo died in office in 1903.
+Pattullo died in December 1903 on a visit to London and was buried in Highgate Cemetery.